-This hot water, up to 380 degrees Celsius (716 degrees Fahrenheit), is heated by the magma and dissolves many elements that support the ecosystem.
-Deep underwater where the sun cannot reach, this ecosystem of organisms depends on the heat of the vent for energy and vent chemicals as its foundation of life called chemosynthesis.
+Up to 380 degrees Celsius (716 degrees Fahrenheit), this hot water is heated by magma and dissolves many elements that support the ecosystem.
+Deep underwater where the sun cannot reach, this ecosystem of organisms depends on the vent’s heat for energy and vent chemicals as its foundation of life called chemosynthesis.
 The foundation of the ecosystem is hydrogen sulfide-oxidizing bacteria that live symbiotically with the larger organisms.
 Hydrogen sulfide (H2S, the gas that smells like rotten eggs) needed by these bacteria is contained in the volcanic gases emitted from the hydrothermal vents.
 The source of most of this sulfur and other elements is the Earth’s interior.
 (4 Igneous Processes and Volcanoes – An Introduction to Geology, n.d.)

 Volcanoes along Convergent Boundaries

 Volcanoes are a vibrant manifestation of plate tectonics processes.
 Volcanoes are common along convergent and divergent plate boundaries but are also found within lithospheric plates away from plate boundaries.
 Wherever mantle can melt, volcanoes may be the result.
 Volcanoes erupt because mantle rock melts.
 The first stage in creating a volcano is when mantle rock begins to melt because of scorching temperatures, lithospheric pressure lowers, or water is added.